Skip to content

 Undeniably, 5G yields result for interactive streaming formats such as live events, hybrid events, live shopping, remote factoring, and telehealth.
 The advantages of 5G have gained traction, however, live streaming content in 4K to a broad range of concurrent viewers remains challenging.
 Rural access is continuously limited, and future video qualities approaching 8K will move beyond 5G’s capacity.
 Since its introduction, the wireless streaming experience has progressed, but live streaming high-quality content at real-time glass-to-glass latency with full stability is still not possible on realistic networks.

-In any use case where ultra-low latency, synchronized playout, and high-quality video is of the absolute essence, Vindral delivers full stability, supporting video qualities up to 4K.
+In any use case where ultra-low latency, synchronized playout, and high-quality video is of the absolute essence, Vindral Live delivers full stability, supporting video qualities up to 4K.